Hexagon9099/de-zoomcamp2025/warehouse_BigQuery_homework/README.md

 SELECT COUNT (*) \
 FROM `kestra-sandbox-449315.de_zoomcamp.yellow_tripdata_2024_hw3`;

 The query will process 0B of data.
-Because the results were cached already in the previous queries (?)
+Because the results were cached already in the previous query from Q1.